School Leaders:

 |

-But what if I don’t resonate with the principles of the course?The PL provider (should) offer the option for you to complete the course on your own before enrolling your teachers as a TEAM.
+But what if I don’t resonate with the principles of the course?The PL provider should offer the option for you to complete the course on your own before enrolling your teachers as a TEAM.

-You will, naturally, be re-enrolled with your TEAM, the second time around, and at no cost.
-Where are TEAM opportunities provided?Learn Implement Share offers a TEAM option for all courses.
 As for other PL providers, you will need to ask them.
-I suspect, however, the team-based approach, unpacked above, is somewhat unique.
+I suspect, however, the Team-based approach, unpacked above, is somewhat unique to Learn Implement Share. |

 Team PD Testimonial Interview